 *When registering for orientation, please enter your full USC Upstate email address (email@example.com) and password.
-Summer OrientationOrientation, advisement and registration is the time to learn everything you need to know before beginning your first semester at USC Upstate.
-Meet your classmates, get acquainted with the campus and register for classes!
-You’ll meet with an academic advisor who will help you choose the best courses for you.
+Summer OrientationOrientation, advisement and registration help you learn everything you need to know before beginning your first semester at USC Upstate.
+Meet your classmates, get acquainted with the campus and register for classes.
+You will meet with an academic advisor who will help you choose the best courses for you.
 Student orientation leaders will help you through the registration process.
-USC Upstate offers orientation sessions for freshman and transfer students as well as parents.
-Meet your 2013 Orientation Leaders!
+USC Upstate offers orientation sessions for freshman and transfer students as well as for parents.

-All new freshman students under the age of 20 are required to attend one of the two-day programs.
+Freshmen (age 20 or younger)All new freshman students under the age of 20 are required to attend one of the two-day programs.
 Dates are offered according to your intended major.
 Day one of the two-day program includes a full day of information sessions for students and parents, lunch, advisement and activities.
 Day two includes breakfast, sessions for students and registration.
 All freshmen age 20 and under are required to stay overnight during OAR.
 For more information, check out the Freshman Orientation FAQ.

-The transfer orientation, advisement and registration is designed specifically for students transferring to USC Upstate from other institutions and for non-traditional freshmen.
-You’ll meet with an academic advisor who will help you choose the best courses for you and your educational goals.
+Transfers and Non-Traditional Freshmen (age 21 and older)The transfer orientation, advisement and registration is designed specifically for students transferring to USC Upstate from other institutions and for non-traditional freshmen.
+You will meet with an academic advisor who will help you choose the best courses for you to meet your educational goals.
 You will also register for your first semester at USC Upstate.
-OAR is also an opportunity to learn everything you’ll need to prepare yourself for your first semester at USC Upstate, including information about campus services and organizations, financial aid and fee payment.
+OAR is also an opportunity to learn everything you will need to prepare yourself for your first semester at USC Upstate, including information about campus services and organizations, financial aid and fee payment.
 For more information, check out the Transfer Orientation FAQ.

-Parents, we didn't forget about you!
+ParentsParents, we did not forget about you.
 The best way to discover where and how your son or daughter will spend the next few years of his or her life is to attend USC Upstate’s Parent Orientation, a program designed to help parents learn what to expect from the freshman year of college.
 For more information, check out the Orientation FAQ for Parents.
 If you have any additional questions, you can e-mail us at firstname.lastname@example.org.
 We’ll be glad to help you.

 *Priority for this date is given to out-of-state students and late applicants.